Early Electronic Music – Fieldwork and Funny Sounds (1952-68)

 Daphne Oram – Ursa Major (Sun Mix)

-sounds from the graphic and photoelectric production system Oramics, invented by the BBC Radiophonic Workshop co-founder herself.
+Sounds from the graphic and photoelectric production system Oramics, invented by the BBC Radiophonic Workshop co-founder herself.
 It allowed for changes in pitch control and timbre without specialist knowledge (1962, Young Americans)

 Richard Maxfield – Pastoral Symphony